Battle of Tigharghar

-A party of Islamists rebels ambushed a squadron of Chadian soldiers during a "clean-up operations" in the Adrar des Ifoghas mountains.
-Heavy gun-fire was exchanged between the two leading to a brief standoff.
+On 12 March 2013, a party of Islamist rebels ambushed a squadron of Chadian soldiers during "clean-up operations" in the Adrar des Ifoghas mountains.
+Heavy gunfire was exchanged between the two leading to a brief standoff.
 A soldier was killed by a stray bullet during the confrontation that also led to the deaths of six rebels.
 A pick-up truck was taken with five Islamists.